SLRC-official/slrc_sim_2026/README.md

     ####  6. Build
     - Now follows the below steps to clone the repo and build the simulation. (*Alternative*: Install the repo as a zip file, navigate to the directory and build by following step 2 onwards.)
-- **OS:** Ubuntu 22.04.
-This is the only tested version.
-Other Ubuntu versions or other Linux distros may work but not guaranteed.
-- **Display:** You need a graphical display (X11) so the Gazebo 3D window can open.
-SSH without X forwarding won't work for the GUI.

-Python dependencies for the example scripts are installed automatically when you run the build script (creates a virtual env named `slrc`).

 ---